BLCM/bl3mods/Aaron0000/Balands/README.md

 Capacitive Armature - Reduced splinter damage to 40% from 70%.

-Corrosive Sabot - Reduced initial damage to 85% from 97%, reduced explosion damage to 50% from 60%.
+Corrosive Sabot - Reduced damage to 85% from 97.92%.

 Bear Fist - Increased damage by 347%, reduced fuel consumption by 70%.